-4P/Faye is a small comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+4P/Faye is a mid-sized comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has not classified 4P/Faye as potentially hazardous because its orbit does not bring it close to Earth.

 4P/Faye's orbit is 0.67 AU from Earth's orbit at its closest point.
 This means that there is an very wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.